ORNL-RSEI/SMDemoBioref/PreventativeMaintenance.md

 #### Start Up Summary

-Process engineers would record qualitative and quantitative data during the start-up sequence of the pretreatment system while the Biorefinery was in campaign opearation.
+Process engineers would record qualitative and quantitative data during the start-up sequence of the pretreatment system while the Biorefinery was in campaign operation.
 All temperatures are provided in degrees Fahrenheit, and all pressures are provided in pound per square inch.
 Data: [PM01.csv](PM/PM01.csv)

 *Summary Table*